xavierlacot/phpRedisBenchmark/README.md

     php index.php

 This will launch several php processes, each running a certain amount of iterations for each of the tested libraries.
+A log file will be generated, containing the test suite results.